Membership and Account Agreement

 c.
 Joint Account Owner Liability.
 If an item deposited in a joint account is returned unpaid, a joint account is overdrawn, or if we do not receive final payment on a transaction, the owners, jointly and severally, are liable to us for any returned item, overdraft, or unpaid amount and any related fees and charges, regardless of who initiated or benefited from the transaction.
 If any account owner is indebted to us, we may enforce our rights against any account of the indebted owner, including all funds in the joint account, regardless of who contributed the funds.

 4. Beneficiary Account Designations

-A beneficiary account designation is an instruction to the Credit Union that an account so designated is payable to the owner(s) during his, her, or their lifetimes and, when the last account owner dies, is payable to all surviving beneficiary designated on your account card.
-Each such beneficiary shall separately own his/her equal share; the account divides equally among surviving beneficiaries upon the last surviving owner’s death.
+A beneficiary account designation is an instruction to the Credit Union that an account so designated is payable to the owner(s) during his, her, or their lifetimes and, when the last account owner dies, is payable to all surviving beneficiaries designated on your account card.
+Each such beneficiary shall separately own his/her equal share; the account will be divided equally among surviving beneficiaries upon the last surviving owner’s death.
 Any beneficiary designation shall not apply to Individual Retirement Accounts (IRAs).
 We are not obligated to notify any beneficiary of the existence of any account nor the vesting of the beneficiary’s interest in any account, except as otherwise provided by law.
 This paragraph does not apply to an account held on behalf of or in the name of a trust.

 5. Accounts for Minors